bitfinexcom/bfx-hf-ui/README.md

 ### Dev Enviroment Config

 > For a full reference, refer to the [CRA environment config docs](https://create-react-app.dev/docs/adding-custom-environment-variables)
+> All values below may be placed in a `.env` fle within the project root

 Several env vars are available for configuring the behavior of the live-reload webpack server & build system.
 These only affect the server responsible for